tokuchan/cpp-standards-proposals/constraining-concepts-overload-sets.md

 of invoking a generic function; however, the Concepts design does not deliver on this promise in the implementation of a generic function.
 This is because the feature does not constrain the overload set of a template-concept function itself.
-This is contrary to the expectations of non-experts, because to them concepts should strongly resemble the callable properties of an interface.
-This mental model drives their expectations to believe that concepts offer a mechanism to limit the set of operations which would be visible from within their constrained function to those which are specified by concept used by the constrained function.
+This is contrary to the expectations of non-experts, because to them Concepts should strongly resemble the callable properties of an interface.
+This mental model drives their expectations to believe that Concepts offer a mechanism to limit the set of operations which would be visible from within their constrained function to those which are specified by concept used by the constrained function.

 The fact that this is not the case in constrained functions can lead to surprising violations of the author's expectations thereof.
 Unfortunately, this oversight cannot be corrected later.
-To correct this later would entail silent behavioral changes to existing code after the release of concepts in a standard.
+To correct this later would entail silent behavioral changes to existing code after the release of Concepts in a standard.
 In other words, this is our only chance to get this right.